ncatlab/nlab-content/pages/1/1/6/1/1611/content.md

 [[!redirects VictorPorton]]

-Victor Porton is the owner of a [math weblog](http://portonmath.wordpress.com/2009/05/).
+Victor Porton is the owner of a [math site](http://www.mathematics21.org/) with some research (mainly in general topology) and [math weblog](http://portonmath.wordpress.com/2009/05/).
 He wishes to be nominated for the Abel Prize ([link](http://www.mathematics21.org/abel-prize.html)).

 +-- {: .query}